ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 We assume there is a 5% baseline primary prevention programme of H. pylori screening and treatment in the general population.
 We also assume that the prevalence of H. Pylori in the general population has accounted for this level of screening.

-:underline:`1.
-From susceptable S state to PC state`
+:underline:`Incidence of cancer by H. pylori status`

 - Let H. pylori infection be denoted as hp
-- Let the true prevalence of H. pylori be :math:`P_{hp{t}}`
+- Let the true prevalence of H. pylori be :math:`P_{hp{-true}}`
 - Let i_pc be the overall incidence from S state to PC state (:ref:`see stomach cancer model for i_pc value <2017_cancer_model_stomachcancer>`)
 - Let incidence among those with H. pylori be  :math:`i_{pc{|hp+}}`
 - Let incidence among those without H. pylori be :math:`i_{pc{|hp-}}`
-- Let PAF be the population attributable fraction of H. pylori on gastric cancer
+- Let PAF be the population attributable fraction of H. pylori for gastric cancer
 - Let RR be the ratio of the probability of developing cancer in the exposed to H. pylori group versus unexposed group.

 (1) :math:`RR_{hp}` = 1.89 (95%CI: 1.57 to 2.26) [Jiang Eur J Clin Microbiol Infect Dis 2017]
-(2) :math:`P_{hp{t}}` = see calculation below
+(2) :math:`P_{hp{-true}}` = see calculation below
-(3) PAF = :math:`\frac{P_{hp{s}}(RR_{hp}-1)}{1+P_{hp{s}}(RR_{hp}-1)}`
+(3) PAF = :math:`\frac{P_{hp{-true}}(RR_{hp}-1)}{1+P_{hp{-rue}}(RR_{hp}-1)}`
 (4) 1-PAF =
 (5) :math:`i_{pc{|hp+}} =  i_{pc}\times(1-PAF)\times RR_{hp}`
 (6) :math:`i_{pc{|hp-}} =  i_{pc}\times(1-PAF)`
-(7) use normal distribution
+(7) use normal distribution for uncertainty ranges

 .. note::

   The prevalence of HP was obtained from meta-analysis of 22 studies.
-The primary modality of testing HP, include
+For China, the prevalence was 0.558 (95%CI: 0.518 to 0.599) [Hooi Gastroenterology 2017].
+The primary modality of testing for HP, include

   - serology (varies depending on antigen used): 97.6% sensitivity and 96.2% specificity for recomLine
   - urea breath test: 95% sensitvity and specificity
   - stool antigen: 94% sensitvity and 97% specificity
   - Campylobacter-like organism or histopathology: invasive and considered gold standard

-   sensitivity and specificity obtained from Wang 2015.
+  Sensitivity and specificity of screening tests were obtained from Wang 2015.
 Diagnostic accuracy also varies depending on the test used and conditions.
-To caculate the true HP prevalence, let us assume a 95% sensitivity and specificity as a combined average for the tests used in the meta-analysis.
+To calculate the true HP prevalence, let us assume a 95% sensitivity and specificity as a combined average for the tests used in the meta-analysis.

-True prevalence of HP :math:`P_{hp{t}}`
+True prevalence of HP :math:`P_{hp{-true}}`

 +-----------+----------------------------+---------------------------+
 | H. pylori |   True HP+                 |   True HP-                |